junjypark/junjypark.github.io/_pages/openpositions.md

 **Joining the group as a postdoc**

-I currently do not have *open positions*, but I do have funding for one postdoctoral fellow, with a tentative start date between May 2024 and August 2024.
-An ideal candidate would have a PhD degree in Statistics, Biostatistics, Computer Science, or a closely related area, with a demonstrated capacity to conduct high-quality research.
-If you are interested, please send me your CV and names of 3 references.
+I currently do not have *open positions* for postdoc positions, and openings would be available in November 2024.

 ​**Joining the group as a PhD student**

-There is currently no open position available, as of May 2024.
-Open positions for the next year will be announced here in August 2024.
-Prospective PhD students must apply directly to the graduate program by November and indicate me as a preferred supervisor.
-If you are interested in working with me, please attach (i) your CV, (ii) academic records (i.e. unofficial transcripts), and (iii) a brief statement describing your research interest.
+There are two PhD openings for 2025.
+Prospective PhD students must apply directly to the graduate program by November 2024 and indicate me as one of preferred supervisors.
+It is expected that applicants completed core statistics courses in probablity, math statistics, and applied statistics at minimum, and strong math *or* programming skills would be ideal.

+If you have any inquiries, feel free to reach out to me by sending an email with the title "**Prospective student**" and  your CV and unofficial transcript attached.

 *Note for prospective PhD students in Psychology*